archi-contribs/database-plugin/v2/test/README.md

   * Add an option to compare the model from the database before exporting it
   * For relational databases:
     * Create two export modes: standalone and collaborative modes
-      * standalone mode means the export procedure only export components (it is quicker and adapted when only one person work on a model at one time)
+      * Standalone mode means the export procedure only export components (it is quicker and adapted when only one person work on a model at one time)
-      * collaborative mode means the export procedure syncs the model with the database (it is slower butadapted when several people are working on the same model at one time)
+      * Collaborative mode means the export procedure syncs the model with the database (it is slower but adapted when several people are working on the same model at the same time)
     * Allow to specify border width and scale factor for views screenshots
   * For Neo4J databases:
     * Create two export modes: native and extended
-      * native mode means that Archi relationships are exported as Neo4J relationships (but this mode does not allow to export relationships on relationships)
+      * Native mode means that Archi relationships are exported as Neo4J relationships (but this mode does not allow to export relationships on relationships)
-      * extended mode means that Archi relationships are exported as Neo4J nodes (this mode makes Neo4J diagrams more complex but allow relationships on relationships)
+      * Extended mode means that Archi relationships are exported as Neo4J nodes (this mode makes Neo4J diagrams more complex but allow relationships on relationships)
     * New option to empty the database before the export
     * New option to specialize relationships
 * Import individual component: